WxTu/WxTu.github.io/index.md

 </table>

 ### Short Bio
-  <p> Wenxuan Tu is currently pursuing the doctor degree with the College of Computer, National University of Defense Technology, under the supervisor of Professor <a href="https://xinwangliu.github.io/">Xinwang Liu</a>.
+  <p align = "justify"> Wenxuan Tu is currently pursuing the doctor degree with the College of Computer, National University of Defense Technology, under the supervisor of Professor <a href="https://xinwangliu.github.io/">Xinwang Liu</a>.
 Wenxuan Tu has published papers in highly regarded journals and conferences such as IEEE TIP, Information Science, AAAI, ICML, etc. His research interests include graph machine learning and computer vision.</p>

 ### Education Experience
   <ul>